 Often, people think clearing is JUST for those who didn't get their grades, but it isn't.
 I made my firm choice, but after I visited the uni, I realised it really wasn't for me.

-Since I was accepted by my first choice, I had to apply to Lincoln via Clearing, as this was the only way.
+Since I was accepted by my first choice, I had to apply to Lincoln via Clearing.
 It was very stressful, as normally you are just waiting for one university to 'release' your application so you can give it to a different one.
 Sometimes it prevents you from going anywhere as you are always waiting for calls or emails because the process has to be done by a certain date.

 Phone lines are always busy and sometimes staff aren’t the nicest.
 One even made me cry!
 But it just takes patience, and remember the final goal!